pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Enjoy when you can, and endure when you must."
 --Goethe

+"I became haunted by the mere fact that this is my existence.
+And you gotta live with that.
+And I lived with it for a lot of years, until I sat back and said 'Okay.
+Alright.
+I know what this takes." ... to be haunted to pull out, to extract the guy I am today, because no matter how much you improve, no matter how much yhou change who you are, it's not permanent."
+--David Goggins, on *Huberman*

+"I'm going to teach you how to be vulnerable, because that's the only way you fix yourself."
+--David Goggins

 "If we do not create and control our environment, our environment creates and controls us."
 --Marshall Goldmish

+"I think the simplest and most pragmatic way of understanding it [enlightenment] ... the most down-to-earth way of understanding it, rather than as some great mystical experience, is 'the mind free, free of those patterns and tendencies that cause suffering', like, in traditional Buddhism, of greed and hatred and delusion [the "defilements", the opposite of wisdom].
+So we could say enlightenment is the mind free of those forces.
+Now this can be interpreted in two ways ... : It can be be interpreted in terms of: These forces are actually uprooted so that they don't arise again.
+And this is a very classical view of the path of enlightenment, that they're progressively weakened and finally uprooted from the mindstream.
+Another way of viewing it, which many teachers and traditions do, is not so much with the understanding that they're uprooted, but rather in the moment of their arising they're seen through, so we're not caught by them in any way.
+In both cases the mind is free.
+I have a light bias toward one of these views [laughing], but I take a somewhat agnostic position in terms of the ultimate truth of one over the other."
+--Joseph Goldstein, *Making Sense* #63

 "The point of classical meditation traditions has always been deconstructing the self, not feeling better, not being more productive, not getting over stress.
 Those are all attributes that we value in The West but were not part of the original tradition nor the point.
 They're byproducts of a different project which as to do with less focus on me and more availability to the present and to you."
 --Danny Goleman